johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 If possibility $i$ has probability $p_i$, the uncertainty associated with that possibility is still $-log(p_i)$.

-And it turns out, this is also the number of bit of information I must provide to you to tell you that $i$ is the correct possibility.
-So I need more bits to communicate improbable values, and less bits to communicate probable values.
+And it turns out, this is also the number of bits of information I must provide to you to tell you that $i$ is the correct possibility.
+I need more bits to communicate improbable values, and less bits to communicate probable values.

 But how does this work?
 We must have some sort of *encoding* scheme, that uses a *different number of bits* to encode different values.